How to celebrate a Christmas birthday

 Make or buy a proper birthday cake

 Mince pies, stollen, and tubs of chocolate are just some of the many sweet treats to be enjoyed over the festive season, but even with all those a proper birthday cake complete with candles is still a must!
 Plus, does anyone really need a better excuse to enjoy more yummy cake?
-Although we do feel we must add that Christmas cake should not be used as a substitute for a birthday cake (unless it’s their absolute favourite of course).
+Just remember that Christmas cake should not be used as a substitute for a birthday cake (unless it’s their absolute favourite of course).

 Still sing Happy Birthday

 It may seem obvious, but make sure to have everyone huddle together and sing Happy Birthday off-pitch.
-Understandably, you might only have Christmas songs constantly stuck in your head, but this really is one birthday tradition that shouldn’t be forgotten.
+Understandably, you might only have Christmas songs stuck in your head, but this really is one birthday tradition that shouldn’t be forgotten.
+For those who have a birthday on Christmas day, it’s super important that all the classic traditions are still honoured.

 What about a Christmas Eve birthday?

 Perhaps their birthday isn’t on the 25th but on the 24th instead?
-Well, all of the above still applies and it’s just as important not to let the excitement of Christmas morning overshadow their Christmas Eve birthday either.
+Well, all of the above still applies to Christmas eve birthdays, and it’s just as important not to let the excitement of Christmas overshadow their special day.